President of Alcoa Building and Construction Outlines Key Green

 2010 and 2015, according to McGraw-Hill Construction’s Green

-Outlook 2011: Green Trends Driving Growth
+Outlook 2011: Green Trends Driving Growth.
+Alcoa Building and

 Construction Systems is capturing this opportunity by bringing